Random Schreier graphs and expanders: Spectral gap and abelian sections

 \begin{proposition}[Improved Lubotzky-Weiss inequality] Let $G$ act transitively on $\Omega$, and let $S \subseteq G$ be a symmetric multiset.
 Let $Y \leqslant G$ be the stabilizer of a point.
 Then, for every intermediate subgroup $Y \leqslant H \leqslant G$, one has

-\end{proposition} The following lemma is the main new ingredient required for the proof of Proposition \ref{propGLWI}.
-It is a generalized and improved version of \cite[Proposition 3.9]{1993LW}, and recalls the standard fact that $\overline{S}$ generates $H$ if $S$ generates $G$.
+\end{proposition} The next lemma is the main new ingredient required for the proof of Proposition \ref{propGLWI}.
+It is a generalized and improved version of \cite[Proposition 3.9]{1993LW}, and recalls the standard fact that $\overline{S}$, as defined in (\ref{eqRS}), generates $H$ if $S$ generates $G$.

 \begin{lemma} Let $Y \leqslant H \leqslant G$ and let $S \subseteq G$ be a symmetric multiset.
 If $\overline{S} \subseteq H$ is any multiset obtained via the Reidemeister-Schreier method, then

 Moreover